ionic-team/ionic-docs/docs/api/breadcrumbs.md

 ### Items Before or After Collapse

-Once the items are collapsed, the number of items to show can be controlled by the `items-before-collapse` and `items-after-collase` properties.
+Once the items are collapsed, the number of items to show can be controlled by the `itemsBeforeCollapse` and `itemsAfterCollapse` properties.

 import ItemsBeforeAfter from '@site/static/usage/breadcrumbs/collapsing-items/items-before-after/index.md';